FAQ's

 WHAT IS THE IMPORTANCE OF PATHOLOGICAL INVESTIGATION?

-In the diagnosis of any disease investigations play a key role.
-Examination Of Blood, Urine, Stool, Sputum, various body fluids give a clear picture of the onset of diseases and severity of the disease.
+Of Blood, Urine, Stool, Sputum, various body fluids give a clear picture of the onset of diseases and severity of the disease.
 Investigations can lead to the pin point diagnosis & also helps to know how severe the disease is.
 E.g. Patient with history of fever approaches clinician.
 History of the disease & examination can help the clinician to do differential diagnosis but simple blood tests can confirm the diagnosis.
 As fever could be viral, malaria, dengue, tuberculosis, swine flu, typhoid, urinary tract infection or any other bacterial infection in the body.
 Thus blood or any fluid examination like X – ray, Sonography, MRI etc can help the clinician to do diagnosis.

 Investigations can also help in monitoring patient’s condition & recovery.
 Investigations can act as a mirror to the recovery from the disease.
 It also helps in diagnosing any complications occurring during the treatment.
 Investigation helps in proper diagnosis & timely treatment for the disease.